 - An area on your breast that clearly looks different from any other

 - A hard, marble-like area under the skin

 Your doctor will do tests to find out the cause.
-He or she can give you the "all clear" or help you start treatment if the tests show you have cancer.
+They can give you the "all clear" or help you start treatment if the tests show you have cancer.
 Most breast lumps are not cancer.
 But if your doctor believes it is, it’s best to start treatment right away.